Haitian Revolution

 Timeline of Events

 The French Revolution broke out in 1789.
-It was a major influence on the Haitian Revolution, as like the French, they were fighting for major systemic change, not just basic economic change as in the Amerian Revolution.
+It was a major influence on the Haitian Revolution.
+Like the French, the Haitians were fighting for major systemic change, not just basic economic change as in the American Revolution.

-The uprising begins as enslaved people spontaneously started to revolt.
+The uprising began as enslaved people spontaneously started to revolt.
 Soon slaves from other plantations joined, and they quickly numbered in the thousands.
-After a bit of hesitation, Toussaint Louverture joined in and created an properly trained army to augment the groups of untrained enslaved people rebelling and the ragtag militias.
-In addtion to traditional tatics, they were trained in guerrilla warfare.
+After a bit of hesitation, Toussaint Louverture joined in and created a properly trained army to augment the untrained members of the slave rebellion and the ragtag militias.
+In addition to traditional tatics, they were trained in guerrilla warfare.

 France and Spain go to war.